Harjinder Singh Jinda: Assassination of Lalit Maken

-Harjinder Singh "Jinda" and Sukhdev Singh Sukha gunned down Congress(I) Member of Parliament Lalit Maken on 31 July 1985, when he was moving towards his car parked across the road from his house in Kirti Nagar, New Delhi.
+Jinda and Sukhdev Singh Sukha assassinated Congress(I) Member of Parliament Lalit Maken on 31 July 1985, when he was moving towards his car parked across the road from his house in Kirti Nagar, Delhi.
 The three assailants continued firing even as Maken ran towards his house for cover.
-Maken's wife Geetanjali and a visitor, Balkishan, were also caught in the firing.
+Maken's wife Geetanjali and a visitor, Balkishan, were also caught in the firing and died.
 The assailants escaped on their scooters.
-Lalit Maken was considered to be involved in the killings of Sikhs during 1984 Sikh genocide.
-In a 31-page booklet titled 'Who Are The Guilty', People's Union for Civil Liberties (PUCL) listed 227 people who led the mobs, which killed up to 3,000 Sikhs over three days.
+Lalit Maken was considered to be involved in the killings of Sikhs during the 1984 Anti-Sikh riots.
+In a 31-page booklet titled 'Who Are The Guilty', People's Union for Civil Liberties (PUCL) listed 227 people who led the mobs, which killed up to 18,000 Sikhs over three days.
 Lalit Maken's name was third on the list.
 A press report has indicated that someone named Bakshish Singh was also involved along with Jinda in this assassination.

 Ranjit Singh "Gill" was arrested by Interpol in New Jersey, USA on 14 May 1987, a federal magistrate approved his extradition on 6 February 1988 and he was deported back to India in February 2000 after lengthy legal cases and was sentenced to life imprisonment on 24 February 2003.
 Finally his life sentence was commuted on 20 May 2009.

+Attempted assassination of Rajiv Gandhi and Zail Singh

+Harjinder Singh Jinda revealed in interrogation that immediately after killing Lalit Maken he took position outside of a hospital anticipating Rajiv Gandhi and Zail Singh to visit.
+He planned to kill them both.
+He was unable to get a shot because of a large crowd.

+Assassination of Arjan Dass

+Congress (I) leader, member of Delhi Metropolitan Council, and close associate of Sanjay Gandhi, Arjun Dass was assassinated on 5 September 1985 by Jinda, Sukha using stenguns because of his involvement in 1984 Anti-Sikh riots.
+His plain clothed bodyguard, a Constable, was also killed.
+5 others were wounded.
+Jinda and Sukha left the scene shouting, “Long live Khalistan”.
+Arjan Dass's name appeared in various affidavits submitted by Sikh victims to Nanavati Commission which was headed by G.T.
+Nanavati, retired Judge of the Supreme Court of India.
+He was also identified among organisers of the carnage.
+Arjun Dass was a close friend of Prime Minister of India Rajiv Gandhi.